This is a documentation for Board Game Arena: play board games online !

 9. Finally move to Alpha status

 1. If possible (meaning if there is not already a project with that name) copy your project to a new project matching exactly the name of the game (no prefix or suffix).
 If not possible move on to the next steps, admin will have to retrieve the other project and overwrite it.
+In this case, after you request the alpha deployment, please reply to the automatic reply with the correct name.

 2. Create a build for your game from the "manage game" page (using the Build a new release version section) and check the log to make sure that everything builds fine (after a successful build, you should see a new version in "Versions available for production").